MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-smb-authentication.md

 #### Option 1: Update the service principal password using PowerShell

 1. Install the latest Az.Storage and AzureAD modules.
-Use PowerShell 5.1, because currently the AzureAD module doesn't work in PowerShell 7.
+Use PowerShell 5.1 because currently, the AzureAD module doesn't work in PowerShell 7.
 Azure Cloud Shell won't work in this scenario.
 For more information about installing PowerShell, see [Install Azure PowerShell on Windows with PowerShellGet](/powershell/azure/install-azure-powershell).

     To install the modules, open PowerShell with elevated privileges and run the following commands: